rust-lang/book/src/ch04-02-variable-bindings-in-detail.md

 So far, we’ve created the simplest kind of variable binding, but the `let` statement has some more tricks up its sleeve.
-Now we'll look at doing more complex things: creating multiple bindings at once, adding type annotations, creating mutating bindings, understanding shadowing, and more.
+Now we'll look at doing more complex things: creating multiple bindings at once, creating mutating bindings, understanding shadowing, and more.

 ### Creating Multiple Bindings